 It is true that arrest history is not public at the BCA, BUT the BCA can give your arrest information to employers or landlords who got your permission to do a background check.

-Convictions more than 15 years old are private information at the BCA but are still public on MNCIS indefinitely.
+Convictions for which more than 15 years have passed since the sentence was complete are private information at the BCA but are still public on MNCIS indefinitely.

 Most juvenile records are considered private information.
-There is an exception when a youth is 16 or older and is involved in a felony offense.
-In these cases, there is a public hearing and record.
+There is an exception when a youth is 16 or older and is charged with a felony offense.
+In these cases, there is a public hearing and record, even if the youth was adjudicated delinquent for the felony offense.
 You can see these records at the courthouse.
 They are not available online.